tawi1/DotsTrafficCity/docs/source/cityCreation.rst

 		.. image:: /images/gettingstarted/Tutorial4.gif

 #.
 For more information on how to create a road, read the :ref:`Road Network Workflow <roadNetworkWorkflow>`.
 #.
 Create a ground, if missing (`GlobalSurfaceCollider` example prefab) & set the layer for your ground surfaces to :ref:`Ground (18) <layerInfo>` & layer for your static objects to :ref:`StaticPhysicsShape (22) <layerInfo>` (read more about :ref:`PhysicsShapeTransfer <physicsShapeTransfer>` service, if you are going to use `DOTS` only).
-For DOTS cars, the ground surface should be on a sub-scene.
-For mono cars, the ground surface should be on the main scene.
+For DOTS cars, the ground surface must be placed inside a subscene, whereas for Mono cars, it should remain in the main scene.

 	.. only:: builder_html